Betsy-Kalkwarf/MLB-Predictions/README.md

 Batter/only plays: 0.0015267205914351045

+Decision Tree Regression also shows no correlation.
+The only data that had an r-squared score other than 0.0 or -0.1 for  was Batter/only plays which has an r-squared value of -0.01.
+So far, this shows you may not be able predict win-loss percentages from early season pitch-by-pitch data, no matter if it's pitchers or batters.

 Future plans:
 More supervised machine learning will be used to see if the target question can be answered, or if this pitch-by-pitch data can't be used to make predictions for the entire season.